phone

 The knowledge, skills and attitudes that every graduate of the B.Tech programme in Electrical & Electronics Engineering is expected to demonstrate upon completion.

 Engineering graduates of the EEE Department will be able to demonstrate the following twelve program outcomes, aligned with the NBA graduate attributes framework.
+These outcomes define the knowledge, skills and attitudes that every graduate is expected to possess upon completion of the B.Tech programme.

 Engineering Knowledge